actuallyniaxx/13.52/README.md

 enabled), then map and run `payload.bin`.

 ## Credits

+Based on [SLOPKIT](https://github.com/jordyidk/slopkit) by Jordy, originally written for the PS5.
+[RAWGAME](https://github.com/rawgame4/rawgame4.github.io) ported it to PS4 and brought the lapse and poops kernel exploits onto it to cover firmware up to 13.00.
+Patches from 13.02 Up to 13.52 from [WhiteShadow8500](https://github.com/WhiteShadow8500/WhiteShadow8500.github.io/tree/main)

 - **RawGame** - Exploit Port
 - **Jordy** — SLOPKIT, the PS5 webkit.